bluesky/ophyd/docs/source/tutorials/epics/single-PV.rst

       a = EpicsSignal("...", name="some name with spaces in it") a = b = EpicsSignal("...", name="b")  # two local variables

+Next let's connect to ``random_walk:x``.
+It happens that this PV is not writable---any writes would be rejected by EPICS---so we should use a read-only EpicsSignal, `~ophyd.signal.EPICSSignalRO`, to represent it in in ophyd.
+In EPICS, you just have to "know" this about your hardware.
+Fortunately if, in our ignorance,  we used writable `~ophyd.signal.EpicsSignal` instead, we could still use it to read the PV.
+It would just have a vestigial ``set()`` method that wouldn't work.

+.. ipython:: python

+   from ophyd.signal import EpicsSignalRO

+   x = EpicsSignalRO("random_walk:x", name="x")

 Use it with the Bluesky RunEngine
 ---------------------------------

 The signal can be used by the Bluesky RunEngine.
-Let's set up a RunEngine to print a table.
+Let's configure a RunEngine to print a table.

 .. ipython:: python